PDD - Information on Pervasive Developmental Disorder. Bright Tots - Information on child development - Autism information

 development and delays in one or more of the other areas.

-The behaviors of children with a PDD can vary tremendously.
-PDD is not one disorder but a category that surrounds a
+Autism PDD in children can vary tremendously.
+PDD is not one disorder but a category that surrounds a wide range of

-wide range of delays, differs enormously in developmental domains.
-Autism is the most severe of the pervasive
+delays, differs enormously in developmental domains.
+Autism is the most severe of the pervasive developmental disorders.

-exhibits impairment in the development of reciprocal social interaction, verbal and non-verbal communication, or when
+impairment in the development of reciprocal social interaction, verbal and non-verbal communication, or when autistic

-autistic tendencies are present.
-Some of the symptoms might be extreme difficulty attending to the pertinent aspects of
+tendencies are present.
+Some of the symptoms might be extreme difficulty attending to the pertinent aspects of the

-the environment or aggression towards self or others.
-Many parents may notice self injurious behaviors, self-injury
+environment or aggression towards self or others.
+Many parents may notice self injurious behaviors, self-injury may be a

-may be a form of self-stimulatory.
-They are repetitive, ritualistic behaviors which provide the child with some form of
+form of self-stimulatory.
+They are repetitive, ritualistic behaviors which provide the child with some form of sensory

-Some children engage in this behavior to obtain attention from other people.
-Some children exhibit self-injury to escape
+Children with PDD engage some of the above behaviors to obtain attention from other people.
+Some children exhibit self-

-or avoid a task.
-Other possibilities that these behaviors could be related to hypersensitivity to certain sound in the
+injury to escape or avoid a task.
+Other possibilities that these behaviors could be related to hypersensitivity to certain sound

-Although there is no cure, autism does respond to behavioral and educational treatment.
-Research suggests that early
+Pervasive Developmental Disorder has no cure, autism does respond to behavioral and educational treatment.
+Research

-intervention is especially effective in achieving growth in cognitive and communication skills.
-There are a variety of
+suggests that early intervention is especially effective in achieving growth in cognitive and communication skills.
+There are

-intervention programs that have been designed specifically to help children with autism.
-Parents may hear that one or
+a variety of intervention programs that have been designed specifically to help children with autism.
+Parents may hear that

 intervention that a child must have to make progress.

-In general, effective behavioral programs, such as ABA, are often helpful in setting behaviors the child does not show
+PDD / PDD-NOS effective behavioral programs, such as ABA, are often helpful in setting behaviors the child does not

 learned behaviors in real life situations.
 Successful intervention programs usually involve a mix of highly structured